simonowen/snaptrace/ReadMe.txt

     -r   Include ROM area in trace output files
     -s   Don't save results to .png image
     -m   Save code bitmap to .map file
-    -z   Include only Z80 code in .png and .map files
+    -z   Include only Z80 instruction start in .map file

     <snapshot> should be a 48K snapshot in SZX/Z80/SNA/SNP format.